-Cameron University's Veterans Affairs Office provides assistance and information on application for benefits, programs, admission and enrollment, general advisement and counseling and tutorial services.
+Cameron University's Veterans Affairs Office (VA0) is an excellent source of information regarding various programs offered through the VA.
+The application process for benefits, university admissions requirements, and required VA course certification can be addressed.
 A primary function of VAO is certification of student enrollment and attendance to the VA.
-Eligible students are encouraged to use VAO services in matters pertaining to school and related VA benefits.
+Eligible students are encouraged to use VAO services regularly.

 Initiation and continuation of VA education benefits for eligible students is accomplished through the VAO.
 Students must submit paperwork indicating their intent to enroll at Cameron University and a request for assistance with benefits at least 10 weeks prior to the beginning of each semester.
-Students should report to the VAO prior to each semester.
+It is the responsibility of the student to report to the Office of Veterans Affairs prior to each semester.